Who is Moula?

 - For our marketing and promotional activities, we may provide your personal information temporarily to contractors who perform services on our behalf, such as mailing houses, printers, information technology services providers (including offshore cloud computing service providers), database contractors and teleservice bureaus.
 Such contractors are subject to privacy and security contractual arrangements.

-- If you have been referred to Moula by a third party under Moula’s Commercial Referral Program, or have accessed the Moula loan application page through a link provided by a third party, you acknowledge and agree that:
+- If you have been referred to Moula by a third party under Moula’s Commercial Referral Program or other referral programs (such as Moula’s merchant referral program), or have accessed the Moula loan application page through a link provided by a third party, you acknowledge and agree that:

 - the information provided in your loan application is, to the best of your knowledge, complete, accurate and up-to-date; and

-- your personal information (including information about the status of your loan application, any information gathered during the loan assessment process, and any information about any defaults or late payments under any business loan granted to you by Moula) may be shared by Moula with the third party referrer for the purposes of loan assessment and administering the Commercial Referral Program.
+- your personal information (including information about the status of your finance application, any information gathered during the assessment process, and any information about any defaults or late payments under any business loan or drawing granted to you by Moula) may be shared by Moula with the relevant third party referrer for the purposes of loan assessment and administering the relevant Moula third party referral program.

 Where is my personal information stored?